November 23, 2020 —

 In March 1621, Native Americans from the Abenaki Tribe greeted survivors of the Mayflower.
 Realizing the need for communication, the Abenakis soon returned to the colony with an English-speaking Pawtuxet tribesman named Tisquantum (or Squanto).

 Squanto learned to speak English after Captain John Smith’s men kidnapped him in 1614/1615.
 Smith’s men then sold Squanto as a slave.
 But Squanto eventually escaped to London and returned to his homeland on an expedition to the New World.
 Tragically, when Squanto returned home, the majority of his people had died of plague.

 Squanto and the Native Americans helped save the settlers’ lives.

-Bearing the English no ill will despite his previous capture, Squanto helped the colonists and Native Americans communicate with each other.
+Despite his previous capture, Squanto helped the colonists and Native Americans communicate with each other.
 He also taught the Pilgrims how to fish local rivers, hunt deer for meat, trap beavers for fur, grow corn and local vegetables, tap maple trees for sap, and store the harvest for winter.

 The alliance Squanto cultivated

 By fall 1621, the settlers at Plymouth enjoyed a successful harvest.
 To celebrate their bounty, the Pilgrims planned a 3-day community harvest feast to share with their Native American allies.

 We now refer to the feast of 1621 in Plymouth, Massachusetts,

 Native Americans and English settlers shared the first Thanksgiving.

 “And although it be not always so plentiful,